DoctorLogicProduct/dltest/dental-data-solutions-email.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: Reputation Management Made Simple
-  text: Display reviews from across the web in one place, prioritize your favorites,
-    and tag each review to make it simple to find.
+  text: Your website will be optimized to help search engines identify your site to
+    reach more patients across the web.
-  img: "/uploads/PatientTestimonialsThumb.jpg"
+  img: "/uploads/seo-performance-1.jpg"
-  alt: Reputation Management
+  headline: Increase Your Search Performance
   class: ''
   btn: []
+  alt: ''
   wistia-link: []
 - template: item-grid-component
   component: item-grid